Hugowonders/PCDR-seq/README.md

 # merge paired reads with the miniumum overlap between two reads (`-m`) of 5 bp and the maximum overlap (`-M`) of 250 bp.
 The maximum mismatch density (`-x`) was set as 0.2.
 ./flash 2800m_rd1.fq.gz 2800m_rd2.fq.gz -l -m 5 -x 0.2 -M 250 -O -z -d $WD -o 2800m.fq.gz
 ```

+## Citation
+Huang, Yuguo and Zhang, Haijun and Wei, Yifan and Cao, Yueyan and Zhu, Qiang and Li, Xi and Shan, Tiantian and Dai, Xuan and Zhang, Ji, Characterizing the Amplification of STR Markers in Multiplex Polymerase Chain Displacement Reaction Using Massively Parallel Sequencing.
+Available at SSRN: [](https://ssrn.com/abstract=4184676)